 It is hard that I don’t have anyone to keep me accountable.

-There is no one to see me spend that extra $5 on coffee and $15 on a book in Barnes and Noble that I could have just gotten from Kindle Unlimited.
-When I fall off the wagon for a little bit, there is no one to make me realize that I am being a little crazy with my money.
+There is no one to see me spend that extra $5 on coffee and $15 on a book in Barnes and Noble.
+When I fall off the wagon for a little bit, there is no one to keep me accountable.
 My friends mostly do a good job with telling me to slow down or ask me if I really want to spend the money on something.
 Things like browsing Ebates deals become dangerous when no one else is home because I could potentially buy whatever I want and justify it because I am getting the cash back.

 Dating is kind of a joke.